GlacierMIP/GlacierMIP3/README_data.md

 The dataset includes the regional per-glacier-model simulations as submitted by the modeling groups, encapsulated in the main file `GMIP3_reg_glacier_model_data/glacierMIP3_Feb12_2024_models_all_rgi_regions_sum.nc`.
 Additionally, it features post-processed and aggregated data derived from GlacierMIP3, or in combination with other studies, which is used for the analyses and visualisations presented in the manuscript.

-> Zekollari*, H., Schuster*, L., Maussion, F., Hock, R., Marzeion, B., and the GlacierMIP3 consortium ...TODO-add all names (submitted).
-Current climate policies will affect multi-century global glacier change. (link to preprint will be added once available), 2024.
+> Zekollari*, H., Schuster*, L., Maussion, F., Hock, R., Marzeion, B., Rounce, D. R., Compagno, L., Fujita, K., Huss, M., James, M., Kraaijenbrink, P. D. A., Lipscomb, W. H., Minallah, S., Oberrauch, M., Van Tricht, L., Champollion, N., Edwards, T., Farinotti, D., Immerzeel, W., Leguy, G., Sakai, A. (submitted).
+Glacier preservation doubled by limiting warming to 1.5°C (link to preprint will be added once available), 2024.
 *These authors contributed equally

-When using this dataset, please cite both the Zenodo dataset and the submitted study above.
-Note that we are working currently on another study to analyse more the glacier model differences.
+When using this dataset, please cite both the Zenodo dataset ([doi: 10.5281/zenodo.14045269](https://doi.org/10.5281/zenodo.14045269)) and the submitted study above.
+Note that we are working currently on a potential other study to analyse more the glacier model differences.

 To assist potential data users, we have included a jupyter notebook (`gmip3_data_example_use_cases.ipynb`) that guides you through some simple use cases.
+This notebook can be run directly when clicking on [this link](https://drive.google.com/file/d/1xbhXZwT3sQydAGi8rSjEXRKdKhFosW6d/view?usp=sharing).
+Please note that you will need to log in to your Google account and, if you haven't already, install Google Colaboratory.
+The data will then be automatically downloaded to your account.

 We may adapt the data structure and improve the documentation during the review phase.
 If you have any questions or suggestions, please [contact us](mailto:lilian.schuster@uibk.ac.at,harry.zekollari@vub.be).

-Please note that the data described is only available through the published Zenodo dataset (link will be added).
+Please note that the data described is only available through the published [Zenodo dataset](https://doi.org/10.5281/zenodo.14045269).
 The code used to generate this data and to conduct the analyses for the manuscript mentioned above is available at [https://github.com/GlacierMIP/GlacierMIP3](https://github.com/GlacierMIP/GlacierMIP3).
 We have retained this README_data also in the GitHub repository for reference.

 Below you will find the documentation for the different individual datasets.

 ## GMIP3_reg_glacier_model_data/
-Here the regionally aggregated glacier model projections (volume and area) are given in different postprocessing steps.
+Here the regionally aggregated glacier model projections (volume and area) are given in different postprocessing steps (explained in Methods and Supplementary Data Table 2 of Zekollari, Schuster et al., submitted).

 All files within the `GMIP3_reg_glacier_model_data` folder are netCDF files with data for volume in m³ (`volume_m3`) and area in m² (`area_m2`) which have the following dimensions: